 For example, if you have a lot of credit card debt, you might be restricted to using your personal loan for debt consolidation.

-Once your application is approved, you can choose to receive your funds in one of three ways:
+Once your application is approved, you can also choose to receive your funds in one of three ways:

 - Prepaid debit card